 Must support binding and non-binding negotiations

-The specification must be usable in binding and non-binding (re-)negotiation scenarios.
-By default, this specification treats (re-)negotiation as a non-binding process (in case of renegotiation the agreement being renegotiated remains in force until superceeded by the renegotiated one).
+The specification must be usable in binding and non-binding (re)negotiation scenarios.
+By default, this specification treats (re)negotiation as a non-binding process (in case of renegotiation the agreement being renegotiated remains in force until superseded by the renegotiated one).
 Binding negotiations are expected to be defined as an extension to this specification.

 Out of Scope